 With research output currently booming in Africa, Asia and Eastern European countries, there is great potential for research to be promoted and ‘translated’ through AGORA into innovation across many sectors.

 Click on Access Content on the AGORA home page.
-To search full-text inside AGORA, you can use Summon - AGORA’s Google-like search engine.
+To search full-text inside AGORA, you can also use Summon - AGORA’s Google-like search engine.
 Depending on how vague specific your search is, you’ll be linked directly to scores of resources that match your keywords.
 You will be reminded to Login to AGORA to access full-text and more content.

 Some results may be restricted according to country and institution (check your access to the content by clicking on the ‘check access’ tab).